 Truth #6: Listening to God changes us.

 When God speaks, the Holy Spirit helps us to listen and learn.
 Reading, listening, and revelation merge like threads woven into a single cord.
-We embrace the truth He speaks and we obey.
-We put it into practice.
+We embrace the truth He speaks, and we obey: “I was not disobedient, nor did I turn back.”

 When the Holy Spirit speaks God’s truth, it has the power to change us–to turn us from rebellion to obedience.
 We let go of the frustrating cycles of trying to do it on our own, and obedience moves us forward.

-How does God change our lives?
+How does Hearing God change our lives?